 The Ringgenberg Subdivision included a component of medium density development that was zoned Suburban Residential Floating Zone Medium Density (FS-RM) July 12, 2005.
 The design and layout of the approximate 16.14 acre site has been the subject of a number of proposals for apartment development in response to neighborhood concerns regarding density, access, buffering, and the appearance of the buildings.
 The current Master Plan was approved on November 26, 2013.
 Development of the site consistent with the 2013 plan was recently completed.
-Development included 8 two-story apartment buildings totaling 96 two-bedroom units, 3 single-family detached homes along Suncrest, and a 50 unit senior living facility (Village Cooperative) at corner of Cedar Lane and Oakwood Drive (See Location Map and Master Plan Attachments).
+Development included 8 twostory apartment buildings totaling 96 two-bedroom units, 3 single-family detached homes along Suncrest, and a 50 unit senior living facility (Village Cooperative) at corner of Cedar Lane and Oakwood Drive (See Location Map and Master Plan Attachments).
 Each of the buildings was approved on an individual lot with frontage on a public street, but the access to each lot was provided via a shared cross-access easement through the center of the site, now named Bobcat Drive.

-The proposed amendment to the Master Plan is focused on the 1.45 acres of Outlot A at the center of the site.
-The proposed project requests approval of an amended Master Plan to allow for the subsequent platting of Outlot A as a buildable lot, reallocation of open space, and a Major Site Development Plan for the construction of 13 three-bedroom single-family attached houses accessed from Bobcat Drive.
+The proposed amendment to the Master Plan is focused on the 1.4 acres of Outlot A at the center of the site.
+The proposed project requests approval of an amended Master Plan to allow for the subsequent platting of Outlot A as a buildable lot and a Major Site Development Plan for the construction of 12 two-bedroom apartments and 6 three-bedroom single-family attached houses that total 18 additional homes.
 As part of the 2013 Master Plan, 1.8 acres of "greenspace" as outlots (Outlot A 1.45 acres and Outlot B .43 acres) were part of the original project approval to meet the 10% open space requirement.
 However, Outlot A was also noted that it may be used for future development with an amendment to the plan.
 It was believed in 2013 that the outlot could at some point in the future be developed in combination with the remnant Ringgenberg homestead abutting the site to the north along Oakwood Drive.
 The Ringgenberg homestead is approximately two acres in size and zoned RL.

 The Master Plan Amendment addresses the appropriateness of use and general layout.
 The associated application for a subdivision is necessary to review the lotting and improvement standards and the Major Site Development Plan addresses the details of building and site design.
 With the Master Plan Amendment, development of the site must be looked at within the context of its already developed surroundings and on its own as a proposed developable site.
-The two primary policy issues related to the Master Plan are the request to meet open space requirements with the off-site common open space of the Ringgenberg Subdivision to the south and to allow for development internal to a site along a proposed private street within the current FS-RM zoning that was not originally approved as a street.
-Additionally, the proposed Master Plan must be found to be consistent with Design Principles of F-S zoning.
+The two primary policy issues related to the Master Plan are the request to meet open space requirements within the off-site common open space of the Ringgenberg Subdivision to the south and to allow for development internal to a site along a proposed private street within the consistent with Design Principles of F-S zoning.

 The current Master Plan was approved at a net density of 11.5 dwelling units per acre and included 12% of the overall site as open space, relying upon Outlots A and B as meeting the minimum 10% open space requirement.
-No specific amenities or features were required in the current Outlot A and Outlot B. The developer's proposal would leave a small open space area of Outlot B to meet the open space definition for the site and total fewer than 3% of the site as common open space.
-The remaining on-site open spaces are vegetated with no specific improvements or amenities that make them usable open spaces or beneficial amenities to the residents of the Bobcat apartment area.
+No specific amenities or features were required in the current Outlot A and Outlot B. The developer's proposal would leave two small open space areas totaling approximately .6 acres on site for a total of under 4% of the site as common open space.
+The two small open spaces are vegetated with no specific improvements or amenities that make them usable open spaces or beneficial amenities to the residents of the Bobcat apartment area.